Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Config.md

 This includes
 * `loadData`: A command to run a script inside of the DBMS.
 This will run inside of the container of the DBMS and is used to load data. `{scriptname}` is a placeholder for the script name inside the container.
 * `template`: [DBMS](https://dbmsbenchmarker.readthedocs.io/en/latest/DBMS.html) JDBC connection info that will be handed over to the benchmarker, c.f. [example](https://dbmsbenchmarker.readthedocs.io/en/latest/Options.html#connection-file).
 Some of the data in the reference, like `hostsystem`, will be added by bexhoma automatically.
 The JDBC driver jar must be locally available inside the container.
+Some placeholders in the URL are: `dbname`, `DBNAME`, `timout_s`, `timeout_ms` (name of the database in lower and upper case, timeout in seconds and miliseconds)
+* `logfile` and `datadir` that contain information about where the DBMS stores logs and databases resp.
 * an optional `priceperhourdollar` that is currently ignored.